LarenDorr/anote/README.md

 # anote

-> a simple note app
+> a simple note app use electron and vue

 #### Build Setup